 Step 4: Re-save your image

-Once you’re done editing and resizing your image, select the blue Save button in the bottom right-hand corner.
-When prompted, give it a new name (so as not to confuse it with the original image), confirm the file type and quality that you want, and hit the Save button again.
+Once you’re done editing and resizing your image, select the blue Save button at the bottom of the screen.
+When prompted, give it a new name (so as not to confuse it with the original image), confirm the file type and quality that you want, and hit the Download button.
 Your image will then be downloaded automatically.

 Another great option for Mac users is Preview, an app that comes with the Apple operating system.
 Preview is typically set as the default program for viewing images and PDFs, hence it’s usually the first program to open your newly imported images and doesn’t require any external software.